 Within one year from the time of your attendance at the seminar/consult, health insurance pre-certification will need to be verified through the surgeon’s office.

 For some, medically supervised weight loss program spanning 3-6 months may be a requirement prior to surgery.
-If so, the Bariatric Center of Excellence is full service, and our Bariatrician, a primary care physician specializing in bariatric medicine, is available to work with you to coordinate each step of the supervised weight loss documentation process.
+If so, the Bariatric Center is full service, and our Bariatrician, a primary care physician specializing in bariatric medicine, is available to work with you to coordinate each step of the supervised weight loss documentation process.

 TIP: If you prefer for your family physician to provide the consultation and do the monthly supervised weight loss appointments, please coordinate the documentation with our Bariatric Center staff so that all of the information is recorded as needed on a monthly basis.
 This coordination makes getting surgical approval from your health insurance provider much more seamless process.